1cosmologist/limenv/README.md

 This package is a fork of 1cosmologist/cmbenv environment written and maintained by Shamik Ghosh.
 It contains scripts for installing limenv, an environment for running line intensity mapping simulation and analysis.
-Currently configured for running healpy and GPU-enabled jax on Perlmutter at NERSC.
+Currently configured for running healpy and CPU-only jax on Perlmutter at NERSC.

 #### Recommended use of limenv is with the bash macros.